bcgov/CONN-CCBC-portal/README.md

 #### Full backup

 As above managed by CrunchyDB.
 Performs a full backup of the database everyday at 1:00AM Pacific Time.

-#### Certbot

-As the name implies; a job that uses certbot to keep the TLS certificate up to date.
-Runs everyday at 5:00PM Pacific Time.

 #### Receive applications